About Rescue Pink

 As the founder of Rescue Pink, I’ve been volunteering and partnering with Pinellas County Animal Services since 2009.
 I also support other local shelters—including the Humane Society of Pinellas and Friends of Strays—through fostering, fundraising, and media outreach.

 Rescue Pink’s mission is to reduce euthanasia and pet homelessness by promoting and funding spay/neuter programs.
-We've sponsored high-volume events in collaboration with respected veterinary clinics, fixing up to 50 animals in a single day.
-Since our founding, Rescue Pink has helped over 1,900 dogs and cats through spay/neuter, medical care, fostering, and rehoming.
+We’ve sponsored high-volume events in collaboration with respected veterinary clinics, fixing up to 60 animals in a single day.
+Since our founding, Rescue Pink has helped more than 2,200 dogs and cats through spay/neuter, medical care, fostering, and rehoming.

 We were proud to be featured on Bay News 9’s Everyday Heroes: